moka-guys/dnanexus_arraybackup/README.md

 * The script has not succesfully completed within a week.

 ### InsightOps setup
 The Rapid7 InsightAgent is installed on the scanner PC.
 InsightAgent is a system service that monitors the windows event log and sends reports to the InsightOps software.
-To setup the service, the MokaGuys InsightOps API key is placed in the config file `"C:\Program Files\Rapid7\Insight Agent\components\insight_agent\common\config\logging.json"` and the service is restarted.
 Alerts are configured in InsightOps with queries for the appropriate log messages.

 ## License
 Created by Viapath Genome Informatics